Three Speed Stage Amphibious Boat

 The basic design of these narrow dual hulls requires incredibly inefficient “jet” engines (read: water pump propulsion).
 In order to reach “high” speeds, a conventional power catamaran has very high fuel consumption of a half-mile/gallon and a terrible carbon footprint.
 Also, a major negative side effect of water propulsion is massive wake turbulence affecting shoreline areas and eco systems forcing these vessels used for water transportation, or fast ferries, to operate at reduced speeds, which significantly increases the time between departure and destination.
 In addition, they are constantly at the mercy of sea state or wave conditions.
 Sustaining speeds in excess of 25 mph in any seas above flat water can result in extreme discomfort to the passengers.

 The Amphfoil uses a proprietary patent-protected hull design (SRD) on the catamaran hulls that, at Stage One speeds between 0-25 mph, provides a soft ride, more lift, while using less power.
-Proven SRD technology provides high lift/low drag catamaran hulls that greatly reduces horsepower requirements by 50%, lowering engine weight, fuel burn, wake turbulence and pollution.
+Proven and patented SRD technology provides high lift/low drag catamaran hulls that greatly reduces horsepower requirements by 50%, lowering engine weight, fuel burn, wake turbulence and pollution.

 Hydrofoil technology has been around since 1898.
 The purpose of the foils is to lift the boat out of the water.
 As the boat's speed increases, the hydrofoils create lift equal to the sum of the boat and cargo weights.
 There are high speed ferries using hydrofoil technology in limited protected waters primarily in Russia and Europe that achieve speeds of 50 mph in very moderate sea conditions.